dev-bootcamp-2019/final-project-nathalie-ckc/README.md

 Click on the Login button.
 Here you see all the admin functions:
 ![Admin page](images/admin_page.png "Admin page")
-To demonstrate all the funcitonality of the application would take a long time and a lot of cut and paste to have you step through it yourself, so you can find a video demonstrating how the application is used on YouTube:
+To demonstrate all the functionality of the application would take a long time and a lot of cut and paste to have you step through it yourself, so you can find a video demonstrating how the application is used on YouTube:
 [![YouTube video demonstrating the DApp from this point onward](http://img.youtube.com/vi/d3RNenV85ok/0.jpg)](http://www.youtube.com/watch?v=d3RNenV85ok)
 What you will see in the video (no audio):
 * Deployer ([0]/Account 1) is the first Admin and adds the other users from the accounts associated with this mnemonic.
 This is required because function access is based on registered role.